 Why Investing Is Favourable at the Moment

-Several factors cater to why now is the prime time for NRIs to invest in Indian real estate.
+Several factors explain why now is the prime time for NRIs to invest in Indian real estate.
 Let’s comprehend them to help you make an informed decision!

 Real Estate Regulation Act (RERA)

-The RERA has immensely rationalized the Indian real estate division, as it provides buyers with security and comparatively lesser risk with its sturdy grievance redressal.
-Meaning, earlier builders were not held accountable for diverted funds and project delays.
+The RERA has immensely rationalized the Indian real estate sector, as it provides buyers with security and comparatively lesser risk with its sturdy grievance redressal.
+That is, previous builders were not held responsible for diverted funds and project delays.